It’s Time to Let Go of What Was…

-I work with many parents going through the trauma of divorce and many of the people I coach are stuck and the reason I know this is I have been there myself.
+I work with many parents going through the difficulties of major life changes and many of the people I coach are stuck.

-The reason that they are stuck is perfectly normal as life has changed beyond measure – whether they instigated the divorce or not.
+The reason that some people feel stuck (is perfectly normal as life has changed beyond measure) – is that they resist new ways of reframing their situations whether they instigated the change or not.

 Life will never be the same but holding on to the negative events of the past and wishing things were different or dwelling on what happened is NOT going to change the past or help you move forward.